Permanent exhibition

-“The Count’s Salon” is the name of a permanent historical exhibition.
-At Donnersmarcks time this small room with decorative plafond served as the living room of Countess Teresa, sister of Count Lazarus V, the last actual owner of the palace.
-Unfortunately, the historical turmoil meant that little was left of the palace equipment, except the vault, the fireplace and the chandelier in the vestibule.
-One can only reproduce the atmosphere of the era by exposing 19th and 20th century furniture.
-The original palace furniture is a wooden chair with a black seat, perhaps a marble inkwell also comes from here.
+“The Count’s Salon” onnersmarck family.
+At Donnersmarcks time this small room with a decorative ceiling (only one part is original, the other was reconstructed) belonged to Countess Teresa, sister of Count Lazarus V,the last actual owner of the palace.
+The historical turmoil meant that practically nothing was left of the furnishings, so one can only reproduce the atmosphere of the era by exposing 19th and 20th century furniture and decorative curtains.
+The only original palace furniture is a wooden chair with a black seat.
+The chest of drawers and display case from the 1940s are a donation from the Kloza and Zbrzezny families – “In memory of Joanna Zbrzezny”.

 The Silesian Culture Centre would be delighted to receive any memorabilia of the Donnersmarcks, even if only on a loan basis.